-Limitation on Enrollment: This course is not open to students with credit for Diesel Technology 120 or 201A, or 122.
+Limitation on Enrollment: This course is not open to students with previous credit for Diesel Technology 120, 122 or 201A.

 Students learn the fundamental skills necessary to perform major overhaul operations on Caterpillar diesel engines.
-Subjects include theory of operation, construction and application, and how to use diesel repair shop equipment and tools.
+Topics include theory of operation, construction and application, and how to use diesel repair shop equipment and tools.
+This course is designed for students who have prior experience in the diesel repair industry.
 (FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.